opensafely/documentation/docs/getting-started/tutorial/run-the-project-pipeline/index.md

    ```

    The final line tells you a file of (randomly-generated) patient data has been created at
-   `output/dataset.csv.gz`, and that it should be considered highly sensitive
+   <code>output/dataset.csv.gz</code>, and that it should be considered highly sensitive
    data.
 What you see here is exactly the same process that would happen on a real, secure
    server.
   </li>

   <li>
-   When the command completes, recheck the `output` folder
+   When the command completes, recheck the <code>output</code> folder
-   and see that it contains a `dataset.csv.gz` file.
+   and see that it contains a <code>dataset.csv.gz</code> file.
    </li>
 </ol>